 When I was eight years old, my dad realized his dream of opening a restaurant, and that is where I spent my formative years.
 In the early years, I spent evenings there eating soup and rolls, doing homework, honing my sarcasm skills with the bartenders, stealing chocolate from the bakery, and falling asleep on cushioned wicker chairs I would push together to make a bed.

 I started making my grandma’s dinner rolls in the upstairs bakery when I was a freshman in high school.
 That was my job until I graduated.
 I then began baking all the desserts for the restaurant and working the salad and sauté sections in the kitchen with my brother Billy, the chef.
 It was hard to say goodbye at the age of 24 when Bob and I moved on to our next chapter and even harder when the restaurant closed four years later.
 It was my childhood home as much as the house where I grew up.

 After several years in Illinois, we returned to Oregon, this time to Bend, where my dad grew up, and started our family.
 Having our girls has inspired me to cook most meals at home and has reignited my passion for cooking.

-Since June, 2011, I’ve been posting cherished family recipes in order to preserve them for my nieces, nephews and my own girls.
-In the process I have found that what I really love is developing recipes of my own, focusing on wholesome, healthy ingredients.
-I also am passionate about providing detailed instruction to teach and demystify the cooking process for those who may tend to avoid the kitchen.
-In addition to my love of cooking, I also love to read and write about food and I also really enjoy taking photos so this blog has been a perfect creative outlet for me.
-I hope to continue to encourage and inspire home cooking because I truly believe it’s essential to our health and well being.
+Since June 2011, I’ve been posting cherished family recipes to preserve them for my nieces, nephews, and daughters.
+In the process, I have found that what I most love is developing recipes of my own, focusing on wholesome, healthy ingredients.
+I am also passionate about providing detailed instruction to teach and demystify the cooking process for those who tend to avoid the kitchen.
+In addition to my love of cooking, I love to read and write about food, and I also really enjoy taking photos, so this blog has been a perfect creative outlet for me.
+I hope to continue encouraging and inspiring home cooking because I truly believe it’s essential to our health and well-being.